 Physical abuse is any deliberate act that causes physical harm or injury to another person.
 It can involve hitting, slapping, punching, kicking, choking/strangling, burning, shaking, using objects or weapons, or other forms of force or restraint.
 These behaviours are intentional and used to frighten, dominate or control.

-Physical abuse often occurs alongside other forms of domestic and family violence (for example, emotional, psychological, sexual, financial, or technology-facilitated abuse) and can leave people feeling unsafe, trapped, and powerless.
+Physical abuse often occurs alongside other forms of domestic and family violence (for example, emotional abuse, psychological or coercive abuse, sexual abuse, financial abuse, or technology-facilitated abuse) and can leave people feeling unsafe, trapped, and powerless.

 Common Examples